The State of Reconciliation in Australia

 2021 State of Reconciliation in Australia Report: Moving from safe to brave

-Drawing on data from the 2020 Australian Reconciliation Barometer, the views key of First Nations leaders, and practical examples of reconciliation in action, the 2021 State of Reconciliation in Australia report identifies progress, as well as areas that need attention if we are to move forward.
+Drawing on data from the 2020 Australian Reconciliation Barometer, the views of key First Nations leaders, and practical examples of reconciliation in action, the 2021 State of Reconciliation in Australia report identifies progress, as well as areas that need attention if we are to move forward.

 The 2021 report finds that support for reconciliation is growing and that more Australians now understand the impact of colonialism and the modern Australian state on First Nations families and communities.